Abydos: One Of The Most Important Cities Of Ancient Egypt

 In the field of archaeology, a great number of extraordinary finds still make headlines either because of their prehistoric significance - many priceless artifacts witnessed the glory of Abydos - or even because of the sensational circumstances surrounding them.

-"Each discovery raises new questions and issues, and indicates that further mysteries remain to be explored and resolved," said David O'Connor, an internationally recognised Egyptologist with 40 years' experience of excavation and research at Abydos and author of "Abydos: Egypt's First Pharaohs and the Cult of Osiris".
+"Each discovery raises new questions and issues, and indicates that further mysteries remain to be explored and resolved," said David O'Connor, an internationally recognized Egyptologist with 40 years experience of excavation and research at Abydos and author of "Abydos: Egypt's First Pharaohs and the Cult of Osiris".

 In 1991, O'Connor uncovered an eerie fleet of wooden boats buried in enormous brick-lined graves: how many more priceless artifacts are hidden under the desert sand.

-Abydos and its sacred ground is famous for its two fine temples, one built by Seti I who encouraged an artistic and architectural ideas in his reign, and the other by Ramses II which, although by no means his largest, and most well preserved.
+Abydos and its sacred ground are famous for its two fine temples, one built by Seti I who encouraged artistic and architectural ideas in his reign, and the other by Ramses II which, although by no means his largest, and most well preserved.

 Once upon a time, this structure must have been among the most beautiful in the Nile Valley but there is much more to find in the most sacred cities - Abydos.